pachyderm/pachyderm/contributing.md

 As of now we are testing the builders and service functions.
 ### Builder
+These tests do not require you to deploy pachyderm locally to run against.
 Tests should be in the `__tests__` directory inside the `builders` folder.
 For each builder function, the default parameters along with parameters that override the default values should be tested.
 ### Service
 Tests should be in the `__tests__` directory inside the `services` folder.
 These tests should use the `pachClient` to hit pachyderm and test that the expected behavior of each service call is satisfied.